many careers, Shelley’s started from her interests; her interest in

 difficulties and developmental disorders, including assessing and treating

-autism spectrum disorders.
-Her areas of interest when working with adults
+focused on mood difficulties and assessing developmental disorders.
+Her areas of interest when working with adults has included

 Shelley started her